NSS-Data-Science-Projects/webscraping_apis_movies_pt2/README.md

     * Focus on findings and insights, not code.
     * Tell a clear story: the questions you asked and what you found.
     * Include visuals such as charts, summary tables, or model results.
     * Avoid screenshots of code or raw output.
-Thik of your audience as studio executives or film analysts, not programmers.
+Think of your audience as studio executives or film analysts, not programmers.

     Your presentation should be done using PowerPoint/Google Slides or other presentation software.